aishi1528/Weather-app/README.md

 Built using plain HTML, CSS, and JavaScript — no frameworks or libraries required.

-## 🛠 How to Use

-1. Open the live demo link above or download the project.
-2. Open `index.html` in your browser.
-3. Enter the name of any city to get its current weather.
-4. Enjoy!

 ## 🧠 Credits

 - Weather data provided by [OpenWeatherMap API](https://openweathermap.org/api)